 What we found in our study led us to the conclusion that most businesses don't know what voice search optimization actually means...

 For a local business, voice search SEO means having accurate business information on the most important directories.
 Those are Google, Bing and Yelp because those are the platforms that fuel voice search assistants.

-This week, we take a look at some of the key findings in the report, discuss the most common voice search SEO failures and discuss some steps for making sure that your business is voice search ready.
+In this article we outline 3 reasons why most businesses fail at voice search SEO and provide some steps for making sure that your business is voice search ready.

 Why Businesses Fail at Voice Search Optimization

 1. 50% of Business Locations Have Incorrect Info on Bing

 Almost 50% of all business locations we analyzed had errors or missing information on their Bing profiles, which means that almost half of all locations are not reaching consumers who use Cortana or Alexa - voice search assistants that Bing feeds directly.

 Bing is not only one of the most important directories for voice search, but also local search as a whole.
 Brands that want to rank online for local search queries, whether it be voice or text, simply cannot ignore Bing and live to tell the tale.